NoLieNoSean/NoNotes/content/Notes/100 Empower with English MOC.md

 ---

-Describe the setting of the poem with focus on imagery.
+**Describe the setting of the poem with focus on imagery.**

 bad vibe
-disease, gloomy, dark
+pestilent, gloomy, dark
 despairing, Irish, desolate

+Examples of imagery:
-Or under green sods lay:
+Or under green sods lay
 And stars began to peep.
 And leaves shook in the wind;
 He rode now as he never rode,